jsalfity/task_decomposition/README.md

 - Analysis of the FM output, comparison with groundtruth data, plot and table generation is in `(analysis/main_metrics_calculations.ipynb)`
 - The main metrics (temporal and semantic) calculations are in `analysis/comparisons.py`, specifically the `get_subtask_similarity` function.

-Supporting functions including API call, prompt building, and in-context learning examples are found in `/utils`.
+Supporting functions including API call, prompt building, in-context learning examples, and random baseline implementation are found in `/utils`.
-The random baseline implementation is in `/utils/random_subtask_decomposition.py`.

 ## Prerequisites
 Install this package